elivz/FrontendStarterKit/README.md

     gulp

-While actively developing, watch source files and rebuild as needed:
+While actively developing, watch source files and rebuild as needed.
+This command will open a new browser tab using BrowserSync, which will automatically update to reflect changes you make to the source files.
+Additionally, it will provide you with an "external url" that you can use to view the site from other computers or devices on the same network, again with instant updates as you make changes.

     gulp watch